 Contact Me: Email

 Ed Arnett joined the TRCP in April 2012 as the Director of the Center for Responsible Energy Development.
 He became the TRCP’s Chief Scientist in 2015.

 In the ‘90s, he worked as a wildlife biologist for the U.S. Forest Service and the U. S. Fish and Wildlife Service’s Klamath Basin National Wildlife Refuge system.
 Arnett also worked as a wildlife research biologist for Weyerhaeuser Timber Company.
-After completing his doctorate at Oregon State University, he joined Bat Conservation International where he led research efforts on wind energy impacts on bats and other wildlife for eight years.
+After completing his doctorate at Oregon State University, he joined Bat Conservation International where he led research efforts on wind energy impacts on bats and other wildlife and was director of programs for eight years.

-Arnett serves as an Associate Editor for The Wildlife Society Bulletin, is a scientific advisor for the American Wind and Wildlife Institute, and serves on the Association of Fish and Wildlife Agencies’ energy and wind energy committees.
+Arnett serves as an Associate Editor for The Wildlife Society Bulletin, and serves on the Association of Fish and Wildlife Agencies’ energy and threatened and endangered species committees.
 He served on a U.S. Department of Interior Federal Advisory Committee for guidelines for wind energy and wildlife, and also chaired The Wildlife Society’s technical review committee on wind energy impacts on wildlife.
-Ed Arnett is a certified wildlife biologist with The Wildlife Society and has published several scientific articles and book chapters on his work with bighorn sheep, bald eagles, forest songbirds, bats, and wind energy and wildlife impacts.
+As a certified wildlife biologist, Arnett has published several scientific articles and book chapters on his work with bighorn sheep, bald eagles, forest songbirds, bats, and wind energy and wildlife impacts.